 IAMCR Handbook Series publications

-The Global Handbooks in Media and Communication Research Series is co-published by Wiley-Blackwell and IAMCR.
-The Series offers definitive, state-of-the-art handbooks that bring a global perspective to their subjects.
+The Global Handbooks in Media and Communication Research Series is co-published by Wiley and IAMCR.
+The series offers definitive, state-of-the-art handbooks that bring a global perspective to their subjects.
 These volumes are designed to define an intellectual terrain: its historic emergence; its key theoretical paradigms; its transnational evolution; key empirical research and case study exemplars; and possible future directions.

-The series editors are Annabelle Sreberny and Janet Wasko
+The series editors are Janet Wasko and Karin Gwinn Wilkins.

 Calls for new handbook proposals are published on IAMCR's website, in the newsletter and circulated on our mailing lists